 You measured Curie Temperature curves for two samples A and B as shown in Figure 6.13.
 Based on your knowledge of Curie Temperatures, what is the likely magnetic mineralogy for each sample?

-The data in demag.dat in the Chapter_6 data directory (see Problems for Chapter 5 for downloading instructions) are thermal demagnetization data for a specimen that had a 2 T field exposed along x, a 0.4 T field exposed along y and a 0.12 T field exposed along z.
+The data in demag.dat in the Chapter_6 data directory (see Preface for instructions) are thermal demagnetization data for a specimen that had a 2 T field exposed along x, a 0.4 T field exposed along y and a 0.12 T field exposed along z.
 The sample was then heated to a particular temperature step (∘C) and cooled in zero magnetic field, allowing all grains that become superparamagnetic at temperatures lower than the treatment temperature to become randomized.
 After each treatment step, the magnetic vector was measured.
 The column headings are: Treatment temperature (C), Intensity, Declination, Inclination.

 a) Write a python program to read the data in and convert the declination, inclination and intensity to cartesian components.

-b) Modify your program to normalize the intensity to the 20∘C measurement.
+b) Modify your program to normalize the intensities to that measured at 20∘C.

 c) Extend the program to plot the x and y components as a function of temperature.